 Before the procedure

-The doctor will explain the procedure to you and offer you the opportunity to ask any questions that you might have about the procedure.
+The healthcare provider will explain the procedure to you and offer you the opportunity to ask any questions that you might have about the procedure.

-Generally, there is no special restriction on diet or activity prior to chorionic villus sampling.
+Generally, there is no special restriction on diet or activity before chorionic villus sampling.

-Tell your doctor if you are sensitive to or are allergic to any medications, latex, iodine, tape, and anesthetic agents (local and general).
+Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, iodine, tape, and anesthetic agents (local and general).

-Tell your doctor if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or any other medications that may affect blood clotting.
-It may be necessary for you to stop these medications prior to the procedure.
+Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or any other medicines that may affect blood clotting.
+It may be necessary for you to stop these medicines before the procedure.

 You may or may not be asked to have a full bladder right before the procedure.
 Depending on the position of the uterus and placenta, a full or empty bladder may help move the uterus into a better position for the procedure.